lbechberger/ML4NLP/README.md

 ## Documentation Part 1:

 ### Introduction
 Today’s world changes at a rapid rate and we are flooded by news constantly.
-News apps update the user’s feed every minute and keeping up-to-date with oneself is time-consuming challenge.
+News apps update the user’s feed every minute and keeping up-to-date by oneself is a time-consuming challenge.
 To reduce the amount of information to the news the user is interested in, a News Recommendation System is required.
-It would filter the articles to display solely the relevant reports.
+Such a system is aimed to filter the articles to display solely the relevant reports.
 The News Recommendation System that will be implemented here, is going to filter news articles from the website wikinews.org.

+### Approaches
-Building a News Recommendation System, there are two common approaches: collaborative and content-based approaches (Gopidi, 2015).
+Building a News Recommendation System, there are two common approaches: collaborative and content-based approaches [1].
 Collaborative or popularity-based approaches use the preferences of many users and similarity measures to predict whether or not a user will like a news article.
-Problems with this method arise mainly due to a lack of data.
-Furthermore, it is hard to make predictions for new users, because finding article-user pairs for each user is computationally complex.
-Also, it is very helpful to have user feedback or ratings on articles to collect information about collective preferences, which wikinews.org does not provide.
+Problems with this method arise mainly due to a lack of adequate data of user-preferences.
+Furthermore, it is hard to make predictions for new users, because of the lack of information concerning the user’s interests.
+For this approach it is therefore very helpful to have user feedback or ratings on articles to collect information about collective preferences, which wikinews.org does not provide.

-### Approaches
 Content-based approaches take into account the similarity of the content of the news article and the content of the news articles the user previously liked.
 The content can be either represented by keywords or the categories an article is assigned to.
 In wikinews.org, every article belongs to one or more categories (which often also seem to be keywords).

-On the other hand, a hybrid approach could use existing user profiles that are based on collective user action.
+A hybrid approach of a collaborative and a content-based approach could use existing user profiles that are based on collective user action.
 The user profile built by interpreting explicitly (questionnaire) or implicitly (tracing user activities) collected data can then be compared with the different user profiles from the collaborative approach and the user preferences of the (collective) profile closest to the user’s profile can additionally be taken into account to achieve better performance.
 If we can manage to obtain such collective user profiles on news, we will try to include it.

 Because of the problems that come with the collaborative approach, we decided to implement a content-based news recommender system or a hybrid approach.

-### Structure of our Approach (cf. Gopidi, 2015):
+### Structure of our Approach [cf.1]:
 #### 1) Categories:

 Wikinews.org provides the following categories: